A REAL DICKENS

 saturday morning

-@ nosef park, clarksdalewe’re hosting the first annual dickens smash to start the day! a pickleball tourney complete with round robin play and a trophy presentation, you can enter with a partner or we’ll make sure you have one. at the end, our top two teams will compete for all the marbles!
+you can enter with a partner or we’ll make sure you have one. at the end, our top two teams will face off in a championship match for the ages! and maybe a trophy who’s to say!

 saturday afternoon

-@ the juke joint chapelthe shack up inn’s juke joint chapel is a music venue decorated in a roadside-americana motif, so it was a no-brainer that my coworker joe binns’ cover band, tom cougar mellen petty, would drive the crew over from atlanta to put on a show for us!
+and finally, the weekend’s main event is here! the juke joint chapel is a music venue decorated in a roadside-americana motif, so it was a no-brainer that my colleague joe binns would bus his band over from atlanta to headline the weekend!

 RSVP